This article walks through installing Dundas BI on Windows. Users can then access it from any device without additional

-This article lists the folders that are installed for the Dundas BI Deployment application and a Dundas BI instance on the Dundas BI server.
+This article lists the folders that are installed for the Dundas BI Deployment application or wizard and for a Dundas BI instance.

 This article shows you how to remove or uninstall a Dundas BI instance from a Windows server using the Deployment application.

 This article shows you how to install and use the Dundas BI sample projects in your instance of Dundas BI, including ready-to-use usage and performance tracking dashboards.

 Deploying Dundas BI using Docker containers allows you to run on the OS or cloud platform of your choice, and use scaling and high availability options such as Kubernetes.

 This article describes how to run Dundas BI on Kubernetes using Helm charts for automated scaling and management of Dundas BI containers.